Guide to Exploring the Charming Walled City of Cartagena

 Crazy Salsa is a tiny little salsa bar located just near the Clocktower.
 Evissa, located above Clock Pub, has a gorgeous rooftop patio overlooking the Clocktower, frequent live music, and a fun atmosphere.

-See my guide to Cartagena nightlife to learn about some other places, like in nearby Getsemaní.
+See my guide to Cartagena nightlife to learn about some other places to party in and outside the wall, like in nearby Getsemaní.

 Some Additional Practical Tips for Enjoying the Old City of Cartagena

-Here I’ll go over some other tips and things to be aware of when exploring Cartagena’s Old City.
+Here I’ll go over some other tips and things to be aware of when exploring Cartagena, Colombia’s Old Town.

 Getting Around the Walled City